Over 90 percent of all questions we receive are answered here, so odds are yours will be too.

 Delivery, Discount, Kit

-If you have your greenhouses installed at the same time, I can offer you both free delivery if you're in our usual delivery zones.
-If you're far away, we'll see what we can do.
+If you have your greenhouses installed at the same time, I can offer you both a discount on delivery.
+Typically you share one delivery fee between the two of you, or else I waive it altogether if you're not too far away.
 Mention that you're doing this, and the name of your friend, in the comment section during checkout.

 Unfortunately no. Our prices are already so far below our competition for the product we offer that we usually have a waiting list of several months.
 In fact, everyone who knows how hard we work tells me that we should raise our prices.
 And from a strictly business standpoint, I probably should; but I don't want to sell greenhouses only to the wealthy.